 Feasibility Study can begin.
 The Final 2011 budget has been approved but the final appropriation fund amount (\$100,000 or \$500,000) has not been released from Washington.
-The initial study action will be to seek may involve modification of the Cache Creek Settling Basin.
+There is no appropriation in the 2012 Federal Budget.
+The initial study action will be to seek Corps approval of the hydrology developed for Cache Creek by FloodSafe Yolo.
+This will allow the Study to explore flood solutions that may involve modification of the Cache Creek Settling Basin.